 What is it like having three children?
-I thought about it on several occasions.
-9 times out of 10, my children are attached to me in public (10 out of 10 in private).
+I’m asked all the time.
+9 times out of 10, my children are attached to me in public.
+When I’m not busy running my business, I’m out and about doing errands.
 People see.
 People ask.
 They are always surprised by my response.
-When they ask, what it’s like having three children, my answer has only one word: hilarious.
+When I explain to them what it’s like having three children, my answer is always one word, hilarious.

 Moreover, the differences in my children’s personalities are uncanny.
-Sometimes it leads to sibling rivalry; but that’s natural with multiple children.
-Especially, when all three are different.
+Sometimes it leads to sibling rivalry, but that’s natural with multiple children.
+Especially, when all three are so different.
 In our household, there are three separate children with three separate personalities.
-The fact that they all have the unified goal of entertainment is what makes our days so funny.
+The fact that they all have the unified goal of entertainment is what makes our days so fun.

 How do I manage them and my business?

 Lot’s of planning.
 I’ll work when they nap, or after their bedtime.
 I’ve become very efficient at writing so productivity flows well.
 I think my biggest luxury is that being a freelancer is just that.
 Free.
 It’s the openness to be a digital nomad and flexibility to write when I want to.

 In fact, working at home while my children are home can get very interesting.

 - Give your child an activity to do alongside you.

 - Try to do the majority of your work when they are having downtime.

 - If you must complete a project, try to have patience.